wdmg/yii2-subscribers/README.md

     ?>

 # Status and version [in progress development]
+* v.1.0.1 - Functionality for import/export of subscribers
 * v.1.0.0 - Added CRUD for models, translations
 * v.0.0.2 - Added translations, base controllers and views
-* v.0.0.1 - Added migrations and models